Doctor insights on:

 Renal replacement: End Stage Renal Disease means that your kidneys are functioning only minimally, and if no treatment occurs, a person will die.
 Fortunately, there are three major treatments: 1) Kidney transplant from a living or cadaver donor, 2) Hemodialysis (the kidney machine), and 3) Peritoneal Dialysis.
 Both types of dialysis can be done at home!
 You may want to read "Help!
 I Need Dialysis!"
 LGromkoMD ...Read more

 See below: Esrd short of end stage renal disease, is detected by measuring serum creatinine levels which reflect the kidneys ability to get rid of waste from the body, the higher the level , the worse the function.Gfr can be calculated from creatinine level.Normal is 90 ml/min and if less than 10 ml/min generally requires dialysis and is called esrd. ...Read more

 See below: Esrd is short for end stage kidney disease.
 Loss of renal function leads to accumulation of waste from the body, called uremia.
 Early uremic symptoms are not specific only to uremia, and include loss of apetite, anorexia and nausea, vomiting.If the symptoms occur when the measured kidney function called GFR is less than 10 ml/min the symptoms are attributed to uremia. ...Read more

+When kidneys fail...: Esrd is a term that is indicative of kidney failure that is severe enough to require either dialysis or transplant to prevent death.
 It has its roots in the medicare benefit available to all since the 1970s.
 It is a bad clinical term since you as a person are not end stage but your kidneys are.
 By definition it is not recoverable. ...Read more

 Improved health: The team that cares for a dialysis patient focuses on decreasing complications and improving health.
 We address dietary issues, BP control, anemia management, bone health, removal of renal failure toxins, general health care issues, avoiding hospitalization, increasing renal replacement therapy options, and attempting to qualify as many patients as appropriate and willing for kidney transplant. ...Read moreSee 1 more doctor answer

 Itching And Dialysis: Most propeller have itching whether they are on hemo or peritoneal dialysis.
 Cause are accumulation of phosphorous in the blood due to renal failure, allergies to some component of the dialysis process (plastic, cleansing agents, additives to the dialysis fluid, etc), or there is no known cause and it just comes and goes without ever having an answer. ...Read moreSee 1 more doctor answer

 What are the symptoms and causes of ESRD ?
 How can I prevent it and what should I avoid to prevent it ?
 Thank you !